Maintenance Management of Oil Wells

 Matt: [00:11:46] Yes.
 And so what would your top three tips be for our listeners on effective maintenance?

-Konrad Ritter: [00:11:54] Well, my first one is understand your assets.
+Konrad Ritter: [00:11:54] Well, my first one is to understand your assets.
 Understand what type of strategy you need to apply to maintain them.
 The second one is have the right people to execute.
 It’s really important to have the right skills and the right attitude there and make sure that your team is keeping up to date in their knowledge.
 So we do a lot of this.
 And third, do your analysis and understand what you need to improve and where you need to invest to improve your plant.
-So make sure your assets are reliable and cost effective.
+So make sure your assets are reliable and cost-effective.

 Matt: [00:13:49] Okay.
 Excellent.
 Well, I mean, that wraps us up.
 I mean, I’d like to thank you very much for being our guest on the show this week Konrad.
 Thank you for coming on the show.

 Konrad Ritter: [00:14:00] Thank you very much for having me.
 It’s been a pleasure and good luck there.
 Thank you.

 Matt: [00:14:05] Okay.
 Well to our listeners, thanks again for tuning in.
 We appreciate having you here.
 And we look forward to seeing you next time on the Comparesoft Podcast Cheers.